cncf/devstats.archive/docs/ALL.md

 - This is a table that holds GitHub issue state at a given point in time (`event_id` refers to [gha_events](https://github.com/cncf/devstats/blob/master/docs/tables/gha_events.md)).
 - This is a variable table, for details check [variable table](https://github.com/cncf/devstats/blob/master/docs/tables/variable_table.md).
+- [ghaapi2db](https://github.com/cncf/devstats/tree/master/cmd/ghapi2db/ghapi2db.go) tool is creating new issue state entries (artificial) when it detects that some issue/PR has wrong labels set or wrong milestone.
+- It happens when somebody changes label and/or milestone without commenting on the issue, or after commenting.
+Change label/milestone is not creating any GitHub event, so the final issue/PR state can be wrong.
 - It contains about 1.2M records but only 115K distinct issue IDs (Mar 2018 state) - this means that there are about 10 events per issue on average.
 - Its primary key is `(event_id, id)`.
 - There is a special [compute table](https://github.com/cncf/devstats/blob/master/docs/tables/gha_issues_pull_requests.md) that connects Issues with PRs.